topimg

 Location: 1408 Elwood Ave., South Bend

-After a full shut down during Prohibition, the renovated brewery reopened in 1933.
+After a full shutdown during Prohibition, the renovated brewery reopened in 1933.
 The boiler room had been enlarged, a new bottling plant was erected, and new storage cellars were added.
-But, due to inexperienced management, the brewery did not prosper, and was purchased by Drewry’s Limited of Canada in 1936 to become the largest distributor of any of the South Bend/Mishawaka breweries.
-In June of 1972, G. Heilman Brewing Company of Wisconsin bought Drewry’s from its parent firm; and brewing at the South Bend plant ceased in September of that year.
+But because of inexperienced management, the brewery did not prosper and was purchased by Drewry’s Limited of Canada in 1936 to become the largest distributor of the South Bend/Mishawaka breweries.
+In June 1972, G. Heilman Brewing Company of Wisconsin bought Drewry’s from its parent firm; and brewing at the South Bend plant ceased in September of that year.

 Most of the buildings of Muessel-Drewry’s Brewery are now demolished.